 What are the housing options in the Bay Area?

 The San Francisco Bay Area campuses do not have university-sponsored housing available for students.
 For information about local housing options and general questions about relocating to the Bay Area area, please visit our Relocating to Silicon Valley page or our Relocating to San Francisco page.

 Northeastern University’s San Francisco and Silicon Valley campuses have a number of resources you can leverage as an enrolled student.
 To find a comprehensive list, please visit the Student Life page.

 Join our Facebook group to start connecting with one another and see what’s happening at the SF and Silicon Valley campuses!

-Follow us on Instagram at @northeasternsfsv to see a slice of SF/SV Student Life, hear about upcoming events, and learn more about our community.
+Follow us on Instagram at @NULifeSFBA to see a slice of SF/SV Student Life, hear about upcoming events, and learn more about our community.

 Things To Do When You Arrive

 We realize many new students are eager to come to the campus before orientation begins.
 In order to ensure that we have people available to show you around and answer your questions, we request visitors email us at [email protected] to schedule a visit.